Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 Pincher's Pro Tip

 Get a second inspection from a licensed contractor before submitting your appeal.
-An independent report that contradicts the warranty company's findings is one of the most effective tools for overturning a denial.
+An independent report that contradicts the warranty company's findings is one of the most effective tools for overturning a denial, especially when neglect or pre-existing condition was the cited reason.

 Step 3: Submit a Formal Written Appeal

 Contact your home warranty provider and request their official appeal process and required forms.
-Submit everything in writing — never rely solely on phone conversations.
+Submit everything in writing and never rely solely on phone conversations.
 Include all supporting documents, reference specific contract language that supports coverage, and be factual and concise.
-Keep copies of everything you submit.
+Most providers respond to formal appeals within 5 to 10 business days, though full resolution can stretch to 30 days or more.

 Step 4: Follow Up Persistently